 Preapprovals also aren’t guaranteed.
-If your income, employment or credit drastically change between when you are preapproved and when you fully apply, you may be denied the loan.
-Keep this in mind while shopping, and be careful about your spending — especially with credit cards.
+If your income, employment or credit drastically changes between when you are preapproved and when you fully apply, you may be denied the loan.
+Remember this while shopping, and be careful about your spending — especially with credit cards.

 How to get preapproved for a car loan

-If you decide that getting preapproved for a car loan is right for you, you will need to gather the necessary documents and submit a preapproval application.
+If you decide that getting preapproved for a car loan is right for you, you must gather the necessary documents and submit a preapproval application.
 It is recommended that you research several reputable lenders before applying.

 Once you have been preapproved, you will have a firm idea of how much you can spend and will be in control when it comes time to negotiate.
 Preapproved car loans are typically valid for 30 to 60 days.

-If you are denied for preapproval, there are a few steps you can take.
+If you are denied for preapproval, you can take a few steps.
 Check your application for mistakes, increase your down payment, reduce your overall debt or try a different lender.
-Before trying with a different lender, however, discuss the reason for the denial with the one you applied with.
+However, before trying with a different lender, discuss the reason for the denial with the one you applied with.

 Information you need to provide to prequalify or be preapproved

 Preapproval and prequalification require some of the same information.
 Be prepared to provide: